Woodham Mortimer: Religious sites

 The parish church is St Margaret's.
 The original church on the site may date from the 16th century, however, it was rebuilt in the 19th century leaving little evidence of the older church with only the south wall and east end remaining.

 Evidence for the age of the church includes the 13th century font (although the base is newer) and the 17th century carvings on the pulpit.
 The church has a small window commemorating Queen Victoria's diamond jubilee.
 The graveyard includes the grave of Peter Chamberlen.

+In 1921 the ecclesiastical parishes of Woodham Mortimer and Hazeleigh were united into a single ecclesiastical parish called "Woodham Mortimer with Hazeleigh".
+They remain separate civil parishes, although they share a parish council.

 Landmarks

 Woodham Mortimer Hall is a 17th-century gabled house that Hugh and Peter Chamberlen lived in.
 There is a blue plaque fixed to the hall noting them as pioneering obstetricians who invented the forceps.
 The hall passed out of the Chamberlen family in 1715 when the family home was sold.
 The forceps were found in 1813 under a trap door in the loft of the hall and given to the Medical and Chirurgical Society which passed them to the Royal Society of Medicine in 1818.
 The find was described by R. Lee in Observations on the Discovery of the Original Obstetric Instruments of the Chamberlens (1862) as:

 There is a war memorial commemorating the nine people from the village who died during the World Wars.
 There is also a Grade II listed memorial erected in 1825 to William Alexander, who left his lands to the Worshipful Company of Coopers for the benefit of the poor.

 Woodham Mortimer Lodge is a Grade II listed building.